monarco/monarco-hat-documentation/README.md

 Main features of the Monarco HAT:

-* 4 x digital IN, configurable as two up/down counters or encoder inputs
+* 4 x digital IN, configurable as two up/down counters or encoder inputs, up to 500 kHz
 * 4 x digital OUT, configurable as PWM/frequency generators, 1 Hz to 100 kHz range
-* 2 x analog IN, 2 x analog OUT
+* 2 x analog IN (0 to 10 V / 0 to 20 mA), 2 x analog OUT (0 to 10 V)
 * 1 x RS-485
 * 1 x 1-Wire bus
 * 9 x LED indicator
 * Power supply: 10 to 30 V DC
 * Battery-backed RTC chip